Daily gratitude is an important booster

 Benefits of gratitude

-5 Questions to help you practice daily gratitude
+5 Questions to help you practise daily gratitude

-Some of you who follow me on Twitter (@DorothyDalton) may have seen I’m posting pictures of night skies.
-This is because I am so grateful it’s not raining.
-This was one of my daily gratitude habits.
+Some of you who follow me on Twitter (@DorothyDalton) or Instagram (dorothydalton) may have seen I’m posting pictures of night skies.
+This is because I am so grateful it’s not raining which was one of my daily gratitude habits.

 These questions are suggestions that helped me.
 You may prefer others.